Specific instructions for the Puhti FMI partition

 A project for the general partition and CSC's other services is created as described in Creating new project page.
 As the project type, choose Academic and add Puhti and other services as needed as described in Adding service access for project.

 A project for Puhti FMI partition is created similarly by choosing FMI as the project type.
-Only Puhti FMI, Allas and IDA are available as services for FMI projects.
+Only Puhti FMI and Allas are available as services for FMI projects.

 Puhti FMI partition